The Pine Ridge 12-day immersion trip allows you to learn about the Lakota Sioux Plains Indians.

 Students will experience Lakota rites and rituals, a pow-wow ceremony, Wounded Knee, the Badlands and the Black Hills.

-Students will be transported to the host site in College of Mount St. Joseph vans.
+Students will be transported to the host site in Mount St. Joseph University vans.
 All drivers have completed van safety training with campus police.
-Red Cloud Mission is 1,300 miles from the College.
+Red Cloud Mission is 1,300 miles from the University.
 Travel time to Pine Ridge is approximately 24 hours over a two-day period.
 In addition, students will travel approximately 1,400 miles on the Reservation traveling to and from historic sites and service work sites, for a total of 4,000 miles.

 At Red Cloud School, students will live in double occupancy bedrooms in the home of volunteer teachers.
 In transit, lodging will be two overnights in the dormitory at Viterbo University in LaCrosse, Wisconsin.
 Food preparation will be done by the students on a rotating basis.